storpool/ubuntu-cloud-nova/doc/source/admin/virtual-gpu.rst

   .. versionchanged:: 25.0.0

-   This has been resolved in the Yoga release and backported to Xena.
+   This has been resolved in the Yoga release.
 See `bug 1948705`_.

 * Resizing an instance with a new flavor that has vGPU resources doesn't allocate those vGPUs to the instance (the instance is created without